jfyne/live/README.md

 # live

-Real-time user experiences with server-rendered HTML, web apps without the javascript.
+Real-time user experiences with server-rendered HTML, web apps without the javascript in Go.

 ![](examples/chat.gif)

 An attempt to bring something similar to phoenix live views to golang.

-Compatible with `net/http`, so will play nicely with middleware etc.
+Compatible with `net/http`, so will play nicely with middleware and other frameworks.

+## Roadmap

+- [ ] Session interface, removes `gorilla/sessions` dependency.
+- [ ] Improve error handling.
+- [ ] Add event classes to the dom, e.g. `live-click-loading` etc.
+- [ ] Release standalone NPM package for JS integration.
+- [ ] Implement any missing phx events that make sense.
+- [ ] Enable persisting state across visits?
+- [ ] File uploads.
+- [ ] Think about how live components could work.

 ## Getting Started